Bread and Buns

 Start on dough cycle - menu 11.
 When it gets going add 1/2 tsp water if dough is having trouble becoming a ball.
 Scrape down sides with wooden spoon.
 An hour and a half later the dough should be ready.
 Preheat the oven to 350.
 Sprinkle a little flour on your cookie sheet.
 Have the loaf pan handy.

 Remove the dough from the bread machine basket and make sure the paddle isn't in your dough.
-Squeeze off 1/4 of the dough.
+Squeeze off 1/3 of the dough or so - about 12 oz.
 Form into four buns and place on cookie sheet in proximity to one another but not touching.
 They'll grow a bit and link up on their own.
-Cover with wax paper and put somewhere neither drafty nor cold.
-Set a timer for a half hour.
+Cover with wax paper and put on top of the stove where it's a little warm from the oven.
+Set a timer for 40 minutes.

 Then get the remaining dough and stretch it ever so